 Tehran’s Jews also have their own official website with content in Persian, English and Hebrew.

-In terms of numbers, in 2006, according to the official census there were 9252 Jews in all of Iran.
+In terms of numbers, according to the 2006 census there were 9252 Jews in all of Iran.

 Such a number sounds reasonable as emigration, caused mainly by the deteriorating economic situation and dwindling numbers among the youth has meant that more people are still leaving, mainly to the United States.
 This is why no new synagogues are being built in the country.